 2 June 2019

-In June, Matthew Bradby, the QNI’s Head of Communications is opening his garden to the public, to raise funds for nursing and caring charities.
+In June, Matthew Bradby, the QNI’s Head of Communications is opening his garden in London to the public, to raise funds for nursing and caring charities.

 This is the third year that he has opened his garden as part of the National Garden Scheme, which was founded by the QNI in 1927.
-The scheme now supports a number of national charities including the QNI.
+The scheme now supports a growing number of healthcare charities including the QNI.